Suspect in Idaho killings plans to waive extradition hearing

 Roberts started the program in August — along with Kohberger, he said — and had several courses with him.
 He described Kohberger as wanting to appear academic.

-“One thing he would always do, almost without fail, was find the most complicated way to explain something,” he said.
+“One thing he would always do, almost without fail, found the most complicated way to explain something,” he said.

-The arrest marked a bittersweet moment for law enforcement officers, Dahlinger said.

-“We’re very excited by the fact that we were able to locate Mr. Kohberger and bring him into custody, but we all still feel the sadness and the sorry,” he said.
-“We feel horrible for the families and the loss of their loved ones.”